chaoss/grimoirelab-tutorial/grimoireelk/installation.md

 ### Installing ElasticSearch and Kibana

 In case you decide to install ElasticSearch and Kibana yourself, instead of using them as a service, the process is not difficult.
-Please ensure you're installing at least version 5.1 ob both (as a rule, versions for Kibana and ElasticSearch should be the same if they are to work together).
+Please ensure you're installing at least version 5.1 of both of them (as a rule, versions for Kibana and ElasticSearch should be the same if they are to work together).

 For ElasticSearch, you can follow its [installation instructions](https://www.elastic.co/guide/en/elasticsearch/reference/current/_installation.html).
 You will need to have a Java virtual machine installed \(Oracle JDK version 1.8.x is recommended\), The rest is simple: download the installation file from the [ElasticSearch downloads area](https://www.elastic.co/downloads/elasticsearch), and install it, for example by unzipping the zip installation file.